 Environmental Airborne Emissions Reporting and Testing

-Generally, atmospheric emissions of aliphatic diisocyanates (ADI) during production are low, as they are typically carried out in closed equipment with ventilation controls.
-Under the Toxics Release Inventory (TRI) program, facilities that manufacture, process or otherwise use HDI, HMDI or IPDI and exceed the usage threshold limits set by the U.S. Environmental Protection Agency (EPA) are required by EPA to submit a Form A or Form R by July 1st of each year to EPA and the appropriate state agency.
+Under the Toxics Release Inventory (TRI) program, facilities that manufacture, process or otherwise use TDI, MDI or PMDI and exceed the usage threshold limits set by the U.S. Environmental Protection Agency (EPA), are required by EPA to submit a Form A or Form R by July 1st of each year to EPA and the appropriate state agency.
 To aid those facilities required to submit TRI forms, ACC’s Center of the Polyurethanes Industry (CPI) offers a Regulatory Compliance Assistance Program (RCAP).
 Intended to provide some assistance to RCAP users, this program has a number of built-in formulas to estimate emissions from typical process applications and activities.
 For assistance or questions regarding TDI, MDI, PMDI or TRI reporting, contact CPI RCAP Software User Support.

 EPA Testing Methods – Emissions and Stack Emissions

 EPA has published various test methods relating to environmental monitoring and stack testing.
-These tests can be used to supplement information during specific evaluations of occupational exposures.
-The following methods for HDI and IPDI are included on EPA's Air Emission Measurement Center (EMC) web page.
+The following methods for MDI and TDI are included on EPA's Emissions Measurement Center Test Methods web page.

 The following two methods are listed by the EPA as conditional methods: